Want to know why your PTO has trouble attracting or keeping volunteers?

 Have the common courtesy to ask someone if they can handle a task or job in private.

-And once you have them on board, then make it public knowledge.
+And once you have them on board, then and only then make it public knowledge.

 Not hard at all.

 Take a bit of pre-planning and thinking.

 I really hate to see people called out during meetings (“Hey Suzy, wanna be President next year?”).